 Es6-Javascript Named and Default Modules Guide with examples

-In this blog post, We are going to learn about named and default modules in Javascript or ES6 Version with examples.
+In this blog post, we’ll learn named and default modules in JavaScript or ES6, accompanied by examples.

 Advantages of Modules: